ZIM (shipping company)

 Zim Integrated Shipping Services Ltd., commonly known as ZIM (צים, tsim; a biblical word meaning "a fleet of ships", Numbers 24:24), is a publicly held Israeli international cargo shipping company, and one of the top 20 global carriers.
 The company's headquarters are in Haifa, Israel; Founded in 1945, ZIM has traded on the New York Stock Exchange since 2021.
 From 1948 to 2004, it traded as ZIM Israel Navigation Company.

+In February 2026 the company was sold to Germany's Hapag-Lloyd for $4.2 billion.